akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Avice tightened her fingers around the wood of the cup.
 She didn’t look up but frowned.
 “She is my own blood.
 What can I say of her?”

-Godfrey's voice softened.
+Godfrey’s voice softened.
 “Not an hour ago, our sister Matilda chided me in the chapel.
 She spoke of my duty to protect my betrothed, and she spoke well, with much wisdom.”

 He moved a step nearer, looming in the tight space.
 “Thus, I am bold to speak for the sake of our younger sister Eustacia, for her protection and for yours.
 If this current way is left unchecked, you may both loose what you have, even if it is not much.
 I—”